 But you can do something about it, and it’s simple - get out of your chair as often as you can.
 Even if it’s consciously to get up and make a cup of tea, go to the bathroom, walk around when you’re on a call; set a reminder on your phone to get up every 20-30 minutes.

 5.Strengthen your core

-Core training should be a part of any training programme as a balanced approach and it should also be a focus if you are suffering with lower back pain – here are some of our favourite exercises if you have lower back pain that you can try too .
-It’ll help strengthen and support your spine and it will be good for you to get into the habit of doing these drills daily, not just as part of your exercise programme – to ensure you maintain a healthy and strong lower back and stay pain free.
+Core training should be a part of any training programme as a balanced approach and it should also be a focus if you are suffering from lower back pain - here are some of our favourite exercises if you have lower back pain that you can try too.
+It’ll help strengthen and support your spine and it will be good for you to get into the habit of doing these drills daily, not just as part of your exercise programme – to ensure you maintain a healthy and strong lower back and stay pain-free.

 6. Improve your Posture

-Posture when you sit or stand is one thing, posture when you move around is more important and it’s the area we focus on at W10.
-Efficiency of movement is key, you need to be conscious about the position of your back when you’re picking things up and moving around.
+Posture, when you sit or stand, is one thing, posture, when you move around, is more important and it’s the area we focus on at W10.
+The efficiency of movement is key, you need to be conscious about the position of your back when you’re picking things up and moving around.